robifis/macOS_Install/readme.md

+Below is an example of a complete README.md file that covers everything—from installing Homebrew, Git, Node.js, Python3, and a suite of essential applications (VSCode, Xcode, Raycast, OBS, VLC, Tailscale, Notion), to generating and uploading SSH keys, and finally running the dynamic Homebrew apps tracker.
+This README is designed for someone who’s new to setting up their development environment.

 # macOS Development Environment Setup & Homebrew Apps Tracker

 This repository provides a suite of scripts and detailed instructions to help you set up your macOS development environment—even if you’re new to the process.
 The repository includes: